-Use the Peliqan SQL query editor to write SELECT queries on any data source, including JOIN queries that join data from different sources.
+Use the Peliqan SQL query editor to write SELECT queries on any data source, including JOIN queries that join data from different sources, UNION etc.

 Examples: